Spanish conquest of Petén: Cortés in Petén

 From the lake, Cortés continued south along the western slopes of the Maya Mountains, a particularly arduous journey that took 12 days to cover 32 km, during which he lost more than two-thirds of his horses.
 When he came to a river swollen with the constant torrential rains that had been falling during the expedition, Cortés turned upstream to the Gracias a Dios rapids, which took two days to cross and cost him more horses.

 On 15 April 1525 the expedition arrived at the Maya village of Tenciz.
 With local guides they headed into the hills north of Lake Izabal, where their guides abandoned them to their fate.
 The expedition became lost in the hills and came close to starvation before they captured a Maya boy who led them to safety.
 Cortés found a village on the shore of Lake Izabal, perhaps Xocolo.
 He crossed the Dulce River to the settlement of Nito, somewhere on the Amatique Bay, with about a dozen companions, and waited there for the rest of his army to regroup over the next week.
-By this time the remnants of the expedition had been reduced to a few hundred; Cortés succeeded in contacting the Spaniards he was searching for, only to find that Cristóbal de Olid's own officers had already put down his rebellion.
+By this time the remnants of the expedition had been reduced to a few hundred; Cortés succeeded in contacting the Spaniards he was searching for, only to find that Olid had already been deposed, trialed and beheaded for treason by his trusty lieutenant de las Casas.
 Cortés then returned to Mexico by sea.